CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 Approval Delays:

 Applications may take a few weeks to process.
-Verification of documents can sometimes take longer.
+Document verification can sometimes take longer.

 Reapplication Rules: